 Admission to the MHPC MLT Program is competitive and applications are assigned points in each required category in order to determine campus ranking and student selection.
 The application procedure and selection process are the same for all campuses participating in the MHPC MLT Program.

-Applicants may wish to review the MLT Frequently Asked Questions (FAQ) Advising Form, MLT Student Handbook, and other information posted in the navigation to the left, which will give a better understanding of program requirements and student expectations.
+Applicants may wish to review the MLT Frequently Asked Questions (FAQ) Advising Form, MLT Student Handbook, and other informational documents posted on the MHPC MLT website prior to submitting application materials (click on the “medical laboratory technician” program link).
+The information posted on the website will give a better understanding of program requirements and student expectations.

 In order to be considered for admission to the MHPC MLT Program, students must complete the following steps before the May 15th MLT Application deadline: